tdauth/herrenberg/README.md

 2 player map for Age of Empires II: Definitive Edition which features the [German Peasants' War](https://en.wikipedia.org/wiki/German_Peasants%27_War) in the city of [Herrenberg](https://en.wikipedia.org/wiki/Herrenberg).

-Subscriber the mod ingame and host a multiplayer game by selecting "User Scenario" and choosing this map.
+Subscribe the mod ingame and host a multiplayer game by selecting "User Scenario" and choosing this map.

 ![](thumbnail.jpg?raw=true)